SiddharthMathurDeveloper/Networking/Notes.md

 ![Screenshot 2023-08-25 at 9 20 47 AM](https://github.com/SiddharthMathurDeveloper/Networking/assets/133037456/7aba5a41-8056-47dc-9928-1a0fc5095699) Wireless </br>
 So that would allow you to connect to the network using Ethernet or once again using wireless.

+***You essentially need a way to get a node onto the network and a Network Interface Card is the way that you connect yourself to the Ethernet network.
+Remember we are transmitting data from one device to another using some kind of media which could be the air could be physical cabling.***